 History of bilateral relations

-Switzerland opened a consulate in Dakar as long ago as 1928.
-At that time around 100 Swiss citizens were living in Senegal.
-Switzerland immediately recognized the new state when it gained independence from France in 1960.
-The following year, the two countries established diplomatic relations.
-From 1962 to 2010, Switzerland provided development assistance to Senegal.
+Switzerland opened a consulate in Dakar in 1928.
+At the time, there were almost 100 Swiss nationals living in Senegal.
+Switzerland recognised the new state of Senegal as soon as it gained independence from France in 1960, and established diplomatic relations with Senegal the following year.
+Switzerland provided development assistance to Senegal from 1962 to 2010.